hibernate/hibernate-search/readme.txt

 Hibernate Search is using Apache Lucene(tm) under the cover.

-Hibernate Requires Hibernate Core 3.3 and above.
+Hibernate Search Requires Hibernate Core 3.3 and above.
 This version runs well with Hibernate Annotations 3.4.x and Hibernate EntityManager 3.4.x